cchulo-archive/gamesync/README.md

 of date saves.
 Saving/exiting again, while syncthing is still offline, will cause syncthing to overwrite saves across all machines.
 It's just the way syncthing works.
 To help with this you should enable simple file versioning.
 See the Syncthing docs for how to enable this in the web UI.
+- (currently) only supports saves for a single player
+- (currently) only supports saves that are hosted on the home folder (~/.steam/steam/...)

 ## How to install
 - Download/Clone this repo